cessda/cessda.metadata.harvester/README.md

 The CESSDA metadata harvester is a microservice for harvesting metadata made available by third parties using the Open Archives Initiatives Protocol for Metadata Harvesting.
 Please refer to
-<https://www.openarchives.org/OAI/openarchivesprotocol.> for details.
+<https://www.openarchives.org/OAI/openarchivesprotocol> for details.
 It can
-be run standalone as a spring boot application or in a docker environment.
+be run standalone as a command line application or in a docker environment.

 ## Compile the application